bitmxittz/Bitmxittz/README.md

 ### Compile Daemon on Linux

-use "sudo" if you are not root user
+use "sudo" before command line if you are not root user

+command line 1

     apt-get update

-.
+command line 2

     apt-get upgrade

 If low on RAM